gritzko/swarm/swarm-bat/README.md

     <expected output

-BAT's predecessors have been extremely useful in testing network servers in concurrent input/output scenarios  when the testing tool pretends to be several clients:
+BAT's predecessors have been extremely useful in testing network servers in concurrent input/output scenarios.
+Then, the testing tool pretends to be several clients:

     ; client 1 says hi, server responds